BasicPrimitives/javascript/apireference/algorithms.md

  `getPositions(selection)`

-Returns collection of quadrands created in the data structure Quadrants exists only when elements exists in them.
+Returns collection of quadrants created in the data structure Quadrants exists only when elements exists in them.
 This method is used for visual debugging of the structure.

  Returns: `Rect[]` - returns collection of available quadrants. quadrants containing points within selection area have context.highlight property set to true.